Dolly Parton had to decline tea invite from Kate Middleton, jokes ‘she wasn’t going to promote my rock album’ – KION546

 And even though the “Jolene” singer missed her chance to sip tea with Princess Kate this time around, she hopes to score another invite in the future.

-“One of these days, I’m going to be able to get to do that,” she told Traffic on Saturday.
+“One of these days, I’m going to be able to get to do that,” she told BBC Radio 2 on Saturday.
 “Wouldn’t that have been great.”

 “Rockstar” will be released globally on November 17.